 The best indicator of female egg quality is a woman’s age.
 At the age of 25, 75% of women’s eggs are chromosomally normal.
-At the age of 35 years of age, about 50% of women’s eggs are chromosomally normal.
-By the time you reach 40 years, only about 10-15% of your eggs are chromosomally normal.
+By the age of 35 years of age, about 50% of women’s eggs are chromosomally normal.
+At the time you reach 40 years, only about 10-15% of your eggs are chromosomally normal.

 Structure of female egg cell

 The main parts of the human eggs cell, which are together with an illustration of a real human egg are:

 The nucleus is the heart of the egg cell which contains most of the genetic material in the form of chromosomes.
 It is where the matter of inheritance (gene) are found.
 An egg, like sperm, contains half the number of chromosomes as a normal cell, which is 23 chromosomes.
 Egg and sperm combine during fertilization to produce an embryo.
 As a result , embryo will have the normal 46 chromosomes in total.

 The cytoplasm is a gel-like substance that holds all the cells’ other internal structure, called organelles.
 It is the place for cell’s activities to keep it alive and functioning properly.
 Among the most important organelles are structures called mitochondria, which supply the most of the energy of the cells.

 The zona pellucida is an outer membrane of the egg.
 Human sperm produces chemicals to dissolve this layer in order to enter the egg.
 The egg walls become thick with age resulting in fertilization failure in older women.